 - Avoid exercise in a heated environment and wearing clothing to prevent overheating.

 If you are unsure where to start, speak with your GP, Midwife or Obstetrician to let you know of any risk factors that may prevent you from participating in exercise.
 There are some instances where exercise may not be suitable.
-If you are ready to get moving in pregnancy and to experience the benefits that pregnancy exercise has to offer, join our Pregnancy Exercise Classes at our Campbelltown Clinic.
-With our dedicated exercise space, we can provide a safe, effective workout for beginners and those wanting to keep moving in pregnancy.
-Head to our Pre + Post Natal Exercise page to find out the details of current classes.
+If you are ready to get moving in pregnancy and to experience the benefits that pregnancy exercise has to offer, join our Online Training Program.
+With our dedicated program, we can provide a safe, effective workout for beginners and those wanting to keep moving in pregnancy.
+Head to our Pre + Post Natal Exercise page to find out the details of current program.